vjinviraj/profile/README.md

 # profile
 # 💫 About Me:
-I'm currently working on learning React.js framework for frontend development and also delving into the field of ML using rapidminer technology
+I'm currently working on learning React.js framework for frontend development and also delving into the field of ML using Python.

 ## 🌐 Socials: